Desmond Kojo Amponsah, MS

 Graduate Student

-Before beginning his PhD, Desmond worked as a Medical Laboratory Scientist at AGA Health Foundation in Obuasi, Ashanti Region, Ghana, from June 2020 to August 2024.
-He earned his master's degree in Occupational and Environmental Health and Safety from Kwame Nkrumah University of Science and Technology (KNUST), Ghana, in 2024, and his bachelor's degree in Medical Laboratory Science from the University of Cape Coast (UCC), Ghana, in 2018.
+Before beginning his doctoral studies, Desmond worked as a Medical Laboratory Scientist at AGA Health Foundation in Obuasi, Ghana, where his frontline experience during the COVID-19 pandemic deepened his passion for global biopreparedness and health equity.
+He earned his Master’s degree in Occupational and Environmental Health and Safety from Kwame Nkrumah University of Science and Technology (KNUST) in 2024 and his Bachelor’s degree in Medical Laboratory Science from the University of Cape Coast (UCC) in 2018.